 Need more info before you pick your eCommerce platform?
 I don’t blame you.
 Luckily, we’ve written extensively about all your options:

 - 5 Steps to Starting an Online Business

 - How to Start an Etsy Shop

 - Should You Sell on Etsy, or Build Your Own eCommerce Site?

-- Online Is the Place to Be: Where to Sell Digital Products and Niche Products
+- Where to Sell Digital Products and Niche Products

-Step 3: Pick a name you love—and can live with
+Step 3.
+Pick a brand name you love—and can live with

 Some businesses have names that are, frankly, a little cringe-inducing.
 Imagine telling all your friends about your new online boutique; does the idea of repeating the name “Sally’s Super Funky Vintage Duds” to everyone you meet make you want to crawl under a rock?
 Probably.